-Rarely, young children may need to be sedated in order to hold still for the procedure.
-Parents should ask about this beforehand and be made aware of food and drink restrictions that may be needed prior to sedation.
+Very rarely, young children may need sedation to hold still for the procedure.
+Parents should ask about this beforehand and be made aware of prior food and drink restrictions that sedation requires.

-In some ultrasound studies, the transducer is attached to a probe and inserted into a natural opening in the body.
+In some ultrasound exams, the doctor attaches a probe to the transducer and inserts into a body cavity.
 These exams include:

 - Transesophageal echocardiogram.
-The transducer is inserted into the esophagus to obtain images of the heart.
+The doctor inserts the probe into the esophagus to obtain images of the heart.

 - Transrectal ultrasound.
-The transducer is inserted into a man's rectum to view the prostate.
+The doctor inserts the probe into a man's rectum to view the prostate.

 - Transvaginal ultrasound.
-The transducer is inserted into a woman's vagina to view the uterus and ovaries.
+The doctor inserts the probe into a woman's vagina to view the uterus and ovaries.

 What will I experience during and after the procedure?

-Ultrasound exams in which the transducer is inserted into an opening of the body may produce minimal discomfort.
+Ultrasound exams that insert the transducer into a body cavity may produce minimal discomfort.

-Most ultrasound examinations are completed within 30 minutes, although more extensive exams may take up to an hour.
+Most ultrasound exams take about 30 minutes.
+More extensive exams may take up to an hour.

 Who interprets the results and how do I get them?